ebdrup/jsq/README.md

 }
 ```

-Will contain this after jsq is run on it:
+Will contain this, after `jsq` is run on it:

 ```js
 var y = 'hello';